nerees/symfony-5-docker/README.md

 THIS PROJECT USES LHMT API for forecast https://api.meteo.lt/

-1. YOU HAVE TO INSTALL DOCKER and DOCKER-Compose
+1. YOU HAVE TO INSTALL DOCKER and DOCKER-COMPOSE
 ```
 https://docs.docker.com/engine/install/
 https://docs.docker.com/compose/install/